skeeto/rng-go/README.md

 * A 64-bit [Middle Square Weyl Sequence][msws]
 * RomuDuo and RomuDuoJr of the [Romu family][romu]

 SplitMix64 is the fastest generator.
-RomuDuo is the fastest generator that passes all of the tests.
+Pcg64x is the fastest robust generator.

 [lcg128]: http://www.pcg-random.org/posts/does-it-beat-the-minimal-standard.html
 [msws]: https://pthree.org/2018/07/30/middle-square-weyl-sequence-prng/